 Successful malaria control depends greatly on treatment with efficacious anti-malarial drugs.
-Countries have a National Malaria Treatment Policy, that specifies drugs for treatment of both uncomplicated and severe malaria, malaria in pregnancy and what to do if first line treatment fails.
+Malaria endemic countries have a National Malaria Treatment Policy that specifies drugs for treatment of both uncomplicated and severe malaria, malaria in pregnancy and what to do if first line treatment fails.

-As drug resistance develops to existing drugs, new ones need to be introduced.
-For Plasmodium falciparum use of two or more drugs with different modes of action in combination is now recommended to provide adequate cure rate and delay development of resistance.
+As the malaria parasite’s resistance develops to existing drugs, new ones need to be introduced.
+For plasmodium falciparum use of two or more drugs with different modes of action in combination is now recommended to provide adequate cure rate and delay the development of resistance.

 Currently artemisinin-based combination therapy (ACT) is recommended for the treatment of P. falciparum malaria.
 Fast acting artemisinin-based compounds are combined with a drug from a different class.
 Companion drugs include lumefantrine, mefloquine, amodiaquine, sulfadoxine/pyrimethamine, piperaquine and chlorproguanil/dapsone.
 Artemisinin derivatives include dihydroartemisinin, artesunate and artemether.
-Implementation of the recommendation to use ACTs is limited by the small number of available and affordable co-formulated anti-malarial drugs, but most countries are now starting to implement this regimen.
-A co-formulated drug is one, in which two different drugs are combined in one tablet; this is important to ensure both drugs are used.
+A co-formulated drug is one in which two different drugs are combined in one tablet; this is important to ensure both drugs are used.

 The benefits of ACTs are their high efficacy, fast action and the reduced likelihood of resistance developing.
-In order to make best use of them, it is critical to address issues of delivery, access and cost.
+In order to make best use of them, particularly since no alternative is likely for several years, it is critical to address issues of delivery, access and cost.